tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note that SuperF's RHS Universal rule discards the inner constraints
+    - this is because RHS Universal doesn't have constraints
+    - this is different from mine.
+My system cannot discard inner constraints
+- note how rigid variables may simply be thought have non-generalizable
+    - in SuperF, they use a Rigid variable set
+    - in my implementation this is determined by the rank of the variable
+- note how SuperF doesn't use skolem rules.
+    - because universal on RHS doesn't have constraints.
+    - This is very different from my system.
 - note how subscripting curly braces with an index is a macro for set compression in range under arbitrary n
 - note how subscripting symbol with proposition or index can be considered a macro for composing a linearize function with set comprehension
 - consider rewriting variable rules to bypass intersection and union